ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2023-08-07-calamancy.md

 ## What's next

 I highly recommend that you try out calamanCy and give your feedback so that I can improve the models over time.
+My first priority for 0.2.0+ is to write domain-specific tokenizers to help with simple NLP tasks (e.g., for parsing tweets).
-In the medium-term, I want to do few more data annotation projects as a precursor to v1.
+I also want to do a few more data annotation projects as a precursor to v1.0.0.
 These projects include a more fine-grained label set for NER, and a better Universal Dependencies Treebank.

-I'm also excited to write tokenizers and lemmatizers (both rule-based or parameterized) to help with simple NLP tasks.
-There are a lot of optimizations that can be done for these components.
+On the experiment side, I'm curious how large language models fare on Tagalog data.
+We've already built up some nice benchmarks because of this effort, it might be nice to do a side-by-side comparison for zero/few-shot prompting.
+I'm also interested in training language-specific adapters for efficiency.

 ### FAQs